 SSI has two programs, one for adults and one for children (up to age 18).

-Children: To qualify for SSI benefits, children must have an impairment that has lasted or is expected to last for at least 12 months and that causes “marked and severe functional limitations.”
-The child’s family must have very low income and resources.
-When the child turns 18, SSA will make a determination regarding whether or not he or she is eligible for SSI adult benefits.
+Children: To qualify for SSI benefits, children must have an impairment that has lasted or is expected to last for at least 12 months, and that causes “marked and severe functional limitations.”
+The child’s family must have a very low income and resources.
+When the child turns 18, SSA will determine whether or not he or she is eligible for SSI adult benefits.

 In 2015, the federal payment was $733/month for an individual and $1,100/month for a couple.
 However, the amount depends on several factors, including your living arrangements.